benvchurch/obstructions-to-unirationality-code/README.md

 # Shioda Conjecture Research Code

-This repository contains research code related to the Shioda Conjecture and Bauer surfaces with geometric genus 0.
+This repository contains research code related to the Shioda Conjecture and product-quotient surfaces with geometric genus 0.

 ## Overview